Factorizations of finite groups: The symmetric groups S4 and S5

 \end{enumerate} \end{lemma}

-\textit{Proof.} The first statement is obvious.
-If $R$ (and $S$) is a system of representatives for the right (and left) cosets of $H$ in $G$, then $|R|=|S|=m$ and $G=HR=SH$.
+\begin{proof} The first statement is obvious.
+If $R$ and $S$ are systems of representatives for the right and left cosets of $H$ in $G$, respectively, then $|R|=|S|=m$ and $G=HR=SH$.
 Hence the second statement of the lemma follows.